-- Construction of an armoured, raised causeway that will reduce coastal erosion between the northern and southern parts of Woja Island and facilitate continued thoroughfare over land. - The process is providing a model for addressing similar problems in other vulnerable coastal areas in Marshall Islands. - Increase the capacity of the Office of Environmental Planning and Policy Coordination and the Ministry of Public Works to respond to climate-related atoll habitability and infrastructure threats. - Support the government and local landowners to develop best planning practices that increase the effectiveness of public and private development investment.
+- Build capacity of the Ministry of Public Works and other agencies to plan and implement coastal protection measures.
+This includes the purchase of construction equipment. - Contribute to the construction of an armoured, raised causeway that will arrest coastal erosion between the northern and southern parts of Woja Island and permit continued thoroughfare over land. - The process is providing a model for addressing similar problems in other vulnerable coastal areas in Marshall Islands. - Increase the capacity of the Office of Environmental, Planning and Policy Coordination and the Ministry of Public Works to respond to climate-related atoll habitability and infrastructure threats. - Support the government and local landowners to develop best planning practices that increase the effectiveness of public and private development investment.